chooaya/OnionRing/README.md

 # you can get the slice position auto computed by OnionRing.

 ```
+// rawTextureMetaInfo["assetPath"] can be the url of any png image ex: C:\test\Sample\background.png
 let texture: OnionRing.Texture2D = new OnionRing.Texture2D(
         rawTextureMetaInfo["assetPath"]
       );